-Learn the features, enhancements, and changes made to Oracle Forms and Reports.
+Learn the features, enhancements, and changes made to Oracle Forms.

-The following sections introduce the new and changed features of Oracle Forms and Reports, and provides pointers to additional information:
+The following section introduces the new and changed features for Oracle Forms and Reports, and provides pointers to additional information:

 This section contains information about new and changed features that are being introduced in the release, features that have been enhanced, and changes to existing features.